-&c.-their industry and natural advantages, and the like-on broad and comprehensive scale.
-In politics, it is proper to observe that party questions are excluded, and that nothing is inserted with electioneering or local views while personal character is not assailed.-The cast of the paper is certainly republican-in the meaning of the term as applied to a class of politicians in the United States, but on the principles of the constitution thereof, and is decidedly and actively opposed to the principle of monarchy and its friends.
-The advantages of our system of government are duly appreciated, in the horrors and hypocrisies of despotism exposed; that we may love and cleave to the ark of our safety and happiness.
+&c.-their industry and natural advantages, and the like-on a broad and comprehensive scale.
+In politics, it is proper to observe that party questions are excluded, and that nothing is inserted with electioneering or local views while personal character is never assailed.-The cast of the paper is certainly republican-in the meaning of the term as applied to a class of politicians in the United States, but on the principles of the constitution thereof, and is decidedly and actively opposed to the principle of monarchy and its friends.
+The advantages of our system of government are duly appreciated, and the horrors and hypocrisies of despotism exposed; that we may love and cleave to the republic as the ark of our safety and happiness.

-8. Essays and facts in almost every department of the sciences-with some amusing articles, and a record of events under the hand of the "Chronicle," they occur.
+8. Essays and facts in almost every department of the sciences-with some amusing articles and a record of events under the hand of the "Chronicle," as they occur.

-It is, perhaps, saying a great deal, but the editor ventures the assertion, that as a mere newspaper, the Weekly Register is not surpassed for the intelligence it gives by many, even of the daily papers in the United States-yet articles of news which it contains being divested of many of rumours and reports, sum up and "it is said" of the ordinary papers, and inserted with regard to their verity, and arranged in method, take up, indeed, a small portion of its pages.
-While he states this fact as due to his own work, the editor disclaims any wish to interfere with the newspapers, so important and useful to convey local information to their readers, and which he is ever glad to hear are liberally supported.
+It is, perhaps, saying a great deal, but the editor ventures the assertion, that as a mere newspaper, the Weekly Register is not surpassed for the intelligence it gives by many, even of the daily papers in the United States-yet its articles of news which it contains being divested of many of the rumours and reports, surmises and "it is saids" of the ordinary papers, and inserted with regard to their verity, and arranged by method, take up, indeed, but a small portion of its pages.
+While he states this fact as due to his own work, the editor disclaims any wish to interfere with local newspapers, so important and useful to convey local information to their readers, and which he is ever glad to hear are liberally supported.

 However extensive the range thus stated may appear, it is, indeed, considerably within the scope of the work.
-In the whole it affords the most perfect contemporaneous view of men and things that ever was published, being made up with the most severing and unvaried attention to preserve every thing that can be useful or interesting.
-And its contents are as well calculated for one part of the union as another-nothing local being introduced.
+In the whole it affords the most perfect contemporaneous view of men and things that ever was published-being made up with the most persevering and unwearied attention to preserve every thing that can be useful or interesting.
+And its contents are as well calculated to one part of the union as another-nothing local being introduced.
 It is without doubt, the cheapest periodical work that ever was printed.

-The Register is transmitted by mail, very securely packed, any part of the United States, and missing numbers are immediately supplied.
+The Register is transmitted by mail, very securely packed, to any part of the United States, and missing numbers are gratis supplied.